Nonparametric Causal Decomposition of Group Disparities

 Finally, when $g=g'=g''$, it becomes

-Then it is relatively easy to verify the results in Theorem 5 for the case of $g=g''$.
-Note that the condition for conditional selection to be consistently estimated is the weakest compared with other components.
-In particular, for conditional selection, it is not necessary to consistently estimate $p_g(\Q)$.
+Then it is relatively easy to verify the results in Theorem 5.
+Note that the condition for the conditional selection component to be consistently estimated is the weakest compared with other components.
+In particular, for the conditional selection component, it is not necessary to consistently estimate $p_g(\Q)$.

-\section{Appendix F. Relation between selection concepts}
+\subsection{Appendix F. Relation between selection concepts}

-Various concepts of ``selection'', ``sorting'', and ``selectivity'' have appeared in the social science literature on the effects of education on later-life attainments.
-Below, we clarify the relationship between our selection concept and those appearing in prior works.
-In our framework, group-specific selectivity is defined as
+Various concepts of ``selection'', ``sorting'', and ``selectivity'' have appeared in the social science literature on the effects of education on later-life outcomes.
+Below, we clarify the relationship between our selection concept and those appearing in prior work.
+In our framework, group-specific selection is defined as